-Gluten free cinnamon and pecan crumble!?
+Gluten free Cinnamon Apple and Pecan Bake!?
 You bet!
 Baked apples are a classic dessert but this version is sweeter (and more nutritious) because we added pecans.

-This minimalist recipe is low in sugar, full of nutty flavor and crunch.
+This minimalist recipe is low in sugar, full of nutty flavor, and packs a major crunch.
 It contains a handful of ingredients and comes together in just under an hour.

 Typically baked apples are made with lots of flour and sugar – but they certainly don’t need to be!
 Apples are sweet and delicious on their own and should shine alone occasionally!